RoslyndWilliams/Azure-Virtual-Machine-Creation/README.md

 * You will then need to select the image and disk size
-    - For image we will use Windows 10 Pro
+    - For the image, we will use Windows 10 Pro
-    - For size, select See All Sizes and select Standard D2as_v4
+    - For the size, select See All Sizes and select Standard D2as_v4
 * You will then need to make a username and password
-    - For username, we will use "labuser"
+    - For the username, we will use "labuser"
     - Create your own password
 * Click the box under licensing and finally click Review + Create